-11 See supra note 3, TEAP Supplement at x ("Destruction of all banks in refrigeration and AC equipment as of 2008 (at end-of-life) could result in an estimated return of the Equivalent Effective Stratospheric Chlorine or] EESC to 1980 values around the year 2046 [two years ahead of previous estimates].").
-12 The climate mitigation potential of recovering and destroying ODS banks is up to 6 billion tonnes of CO2-eq., before accounting for complementary measures such as early retirement as well as improved energy efficiency benefits that might also accrue.
-See supra notes 2 and 5 and accompanying text.
-The Kyoto Protocol's required emissions reduction target, in terms of CO2-eq., is -5.8 percent of a baseline of 18.4 GtCO2-eq. or -0.97 GtCO2-eq. per year by from 2008-2012, or approximately 5 GtCO2-eq.
-See United Nations Framework Convention on Climate Change ("UNFCCC"), Key GHG Data: Highlights from Greenhouse Gas Emissions Data for 1990-2003 (Nov.
+The climate mitigation potential of recovering and destroying ODS banks is up to 6 billion tonnes of $CO_2$ -eq., before accounting for complementary measures such as early retirement as well as improved energy efficiency benefits that might also accrue.
+See supra notes 5 and 12-14 and accompanying text.
+Kyoto's required emissions reduction target, in terms of $CO_2$ -eq., is -5.8 percent of a baseline of 18.4 GtCO2-eq. or -0.97 GtCO2-eq. per year by 2008-2012, roughly 5 GtCO2-eq.
+United Nations Framework Convention on Climate Change ("UNFCCC"), Key GHG Data: Highlights from Greenhouse Gas Emissions Data for 1990-2003 (Nov.
 2005), available at http://unfccc.int/files/essential background/background publications htmlpdf/application/pdf/key ghg dat a press background.pdf.
-13 See supra, note 3, TEAP Supplement at ix.
+See supra, note 6, TEAP Supplement at ix.

-14 See supra note 2, TEAP Response at 27.
+See supra note 3, TEAP Response at 27.

-15 See Meeting of the Parties to the Montreal Protocol, Decision XV/9(1), (2003) ("To recall that the Montreal Protocol does not require the Parties destroy ozone depleting substances.").
+See Meeting of the Parties to the Montreal Protocol, Decision XV/9(1), (2003) ("To recall that the Montreal Protocol does not require the Parties destroy ozone depleting substances.").